 Harry McNeil effort and scored a further three times in the second half with

-two Angus Mackinnon shots and a Jamie Weir header.
+two Angus McKinnon shots and a Jimmy Weir header.
 Clydesdale badly missed their goalkeeper and

 used three different players in goal in the course of the 90 minutes.
 Kinning Park

 Queen’s Park recorded another 4-0 victory on the following Saturday against Alexandra Athletic at

 .
 Bad weather delayed the start of the game and

 only an hour’s play was possible before darkness set in.
 Hampden Park

 On Saturday 12 December 1874, Queen’s Park and 3rd Lanark Rifle Volunteers met for the first time.
 The ground at

 patches of ice in places, but the game went ahead.
 Falls were frequent on the ice.
 Queen’s won 3-0.
 Harry McNeil got the opener but the scorers

 of the other two goals are not known.